en

 4. Bohm includes human artifacts in his definition of thought.
 Computer systems, musical instruments, cars, and buildings are illustrations of thought in its fixed, concrete form.

 6. Body, emotion, intellect, reflex, and artifact are to be seen as one unbroken field of mutually informing thoughts.
-These component interact so that we are compelled to see thought as a system.
+These components interact in such a way that we are compelled to see thought as a system.
 Our traditional world view of cause and effect does not take into account subtler aspects of thought's activity.
 This leads to a 'systemic fault' in the whole of thought.

 8. Open learning lays the foundation to sensing our thoughts.
-We have bodily proprioception, we are aware that we walk, sit or eat without having to monitor what we are doing, but we don't seem to have proprioception of thought.
-The bodily awareness personifies in the image of a 'thinker' - an interior entity who seems to look out to the world, as well as inwardly at emotions, thoughts and so on.
+We have bodily proprioception; we are aware that we walk, sit, or eat without having to monitor what we are doing, but we don't seem to have proprioception of thought.
+The bodily awareness personifies itself in the image of a 'thinker' - an inner entity who seems to look out at the world, as well as inwardly at emotions, thoughts, and so on.
 This thinker is a product of thought, rather than a transcendental entity.

 9. To be aware of the reflexive structure of thought-feeling processes we need insight.
-To Bohm insight is not the a-ha phenomenon of having grasped some puzzle but active energy, a subtle level of intelligence in the universe at large.
-Bohm suggests that such insight has the capacity to directly affect the structure of the brain, dispelling the 'electrochemical fog' generated by accumulated reflexes.
+To Bohm, insight is not the a-ha phenomenon of having grasped some puzzle but active energy, a subtle level of intelligence in the universe at large.
+Bohm suggests that such insight can directly affect the brain's structure, dispelling the 'electrochemical fog' generated by accumulated reflexes.
 It has the potential to reorder our thought processes and bring about coherence that is unavailable through thought alone.

 10. In a group dialogue, people may be able to detect the flow of meaning passing through the members.
 There is a possibility of direct insight into the collective movement of thought, rather than its expression in any particular individual.
 Potential for collective intelligence could lead to a new and creative art form and affect the trajectory of our current civilization.